Why work on rough paper?

 The lines will look awkward if I do not apply more Inktense.
 On the other hand, adding more colour affords greater opportunity to play with this design element.

-By actively seeking and finding solutions to working on the rough paper I am pleasantly surprised by the plethora of ideas birthed that can be used on future works.
+By actively seeking and finding solutions to working on the rough paper I was pleasantly surprised by the plethora of ideas birthed that night be used on future works.

-Next session, I add blue Inktense on top of the prior strong yellow layer, thereby giving way to a green.
+In the next session, blue Inktense goes on top of the prior strong yellow layer, thereby giving way to a green.
 Furthermore, I anticipate the contrast and busyness of the blue on top of the yellow and red will need to be toned down.
 Similarly, I need be sure there is balance in the chroma and patterns of on the quadrants of each piece as well as between the two works.

 I very much look forward to doing this.
 You can read the next post, and the video by clicking here.